sjsu-library/unionist/_template/unionist--text-0092.md

   The jury, he<br>  said, were the people.
 It was no doubt true that in criminal cases the jury<br>  could decide the in spite of the court, but, was it enviable?
 Would they<br>  desire to do it?
-Rights were at stake, the rights of the state as well as the<br>  rights of the party.—He would have the jury look&nbsp; at the result of their<br>  verdict as it respected the effects it would have on these rights.
-  They might<br>  take the law into their own han ds and acquit the defendant.
+Rights were at stake, the rights of the state as well as the<br>  rights of the party.—He would have the jury look at the result of their<br>  verdict as it respected the effects it would have on these rights.
+They might<br>  take the law into their own hands and acquit the defendant.
 They sacrificed<br>  the rights of the state beyond remedy by doing so—their verdict against the<br>  state was final.
 If, however, they found a verdict against the defendant, it<br>  had no such effect on her.
 The case could be carried to another tribunal where<br>  she could have perfect justice, and where her rights would not be at all<br>  prejudiced by a conviction here.
 ‘Twas no hardship to her, and a contrary<br>  course might do an irremediable wrong to the state.<br></p><p>  They had been told that they had, that day, to decide a great question—an<br>  exciting one.
 It was true.
 Why then had they been called so loudly to take the<br>  case from the court?
 If they decided the law to be unconstitutional ‘twould be<br>  no evidence except between the same parties as a matter of fact.
 Another jury<br>  might decide the law to be constitutional, and this what was a crime at one<br>  time would be no crime at another, though tried under the same law.
 He had no<br>  idea that they had any motive but to discharge impartially their duties as<br>  jurors.<br></p><p>  Mr
   W. said, that as the defendant, by her plea, had put all the facts<br>  necessary to her conviction in issue, he should now examine the proof.
 The<br>  counsel for the defence had seemed tacitly to admit the facts charged to be<br>  true, but as